sKabYY/LuaBacc/README.md

 - Binding member functions to lua.
 - Binding static member functions to lua.
 - Binding a derived class to lua.
+- Binding a pointer of a C++ object to lua.

 ###TODO
-- Add a feature to bind a pointer of a C++ object to lua.
 - Write manual.
 - There is always something to be done.